Balta-Stefan/Conways-game-of-life/README.md

 # Conways-game-of-life
 Made in C++ with Qt and OpenCL.
 Users can:
-- Fast forward to a certain generation.
+- Fast forward to a specified generation.
 - Save the current state to a file and load it next time.
 - Zoom the world - smart zooming is performed so that the point under the cursor remains under the cursor after zooming.